-1. Successful visualization focuses on the process, more than just the outcome.
+1. Successful visualization focuses on the process, even more than the outcome.

-2. Visualization is fantasy unless tied closely to real-world practice.
+2. Visualization is a fantasy, unless tied closely to real-world practice.

 Focusing On The Process